bhartiy/learnsellacious/pages/31.languages/03.changing-languages-language-filters/docs.md

 **Associate different language Menus**

 Now, you have menus in different languages (English and French) which needs to be associated with each other so the site can know which menu is the translation of which menu.
-To associate the English menu with their translation in French:
+To associate the English menu with their translation in French:<br>
 1. Go to Joomla administrator > Menus > English Menu > Products.
-2. Click on the tab Associations and select the appropriate French menu item: Des produits and save the menu.
+2. Click on the tab Associations and select the appropriate French menu item: Des produits and save the menu.<br>
 You need to repeat the above process for other menus of their association are available.

 ---